fabian-mugrauer/SPX-Industry-Momentum/README.md

 You can then run [SPX_Industry_Momentum](notebooks/SPX_Industry_Momentum.ipynb) which is located inside the notebooks folder.

-If you dont want to run the Jupiter Notebook but would prefer to run a .py file inside docker, you can easily do this by following these 2 steps:
+If you don't want to run the Jupiter Notebook but would prefer to run a .py file inside docker, you can easily do this by following these 2 steps:
 1. Convert the Jupiter Notebook to a .py file (once you `cd` to notebooks folder)
    ```bash
     jupyter nbconvert --to script SPX_Industry_Momentum.ipynb